 When your customers have a question – whether it’s about your offerings, a small detail of a product or the sales process itself – giving them a prompt answer might be the difference between a sale and a lost prospect.

 Unfortunately, many online retailers find that the final step in the sales process – making the actual purchase – is a hurdle consumers simply walk away from.
 The Shopping Cart Abandonment Index, compiled by Listrak, has reported daily abandonment rates rarely falling below 75 percent.
-So far in 2017, July 1 had the highest with 83.81 percent.

 There’s one useful tool that has proven to be helpful in bringing the sales cycle to completion on sites across a wide range of industries: live chat software, according to Hubspot.
 The average consumer who uses this helpful device is nearing the end of the sales funnel, meaning they’ve likely already decided they need to buy something, but perhaps isn’t sure exactly which thing that is, or is choosing between two or more potential options.